andmer/easymake/README.md

 ## Introduction ##

 Easymake is a generic makefile for C/C++ on linux system.
 For simple C/C++ applications, you don&rsquo;t even need to write a single line of makefile code to build your target with easymake.
-Well, actually, you should write an `include` directive to include the `easymake.mk` rather than paste a copy of it and name the file "Makefile" :-)

-Features are described as follows:
+Features description:

 * Automatic C/C++ sources (\*.c and \*.cpp) file detection.
-* Auto dependency generation.
+* Auto dependency generation and meɪntənəns, to accelerate the build time.
-* Simple testing supported.
-Easy management of more tha one entry point (the main function).
+* Simple unit testing supported.
+Easy management of more tha one entry point (the main function) in the project.
-* VPATH fully supported.
+* `VPATH` fully supported.

 The following examples will show you how to build you program with easymake step by step.
+Don't be frightened by such a long article, most of the part in the following section is about writing a simple C/C++ program. easymake is very easy to learn, just as the 'easy' in the name.